 Check the total number of CPU cores using command:

 As you see in the above output, the RAM size is 2 GB and the CPU count is 2.

 There are many ways to find the number of CPU cores.
 The following guide lists more ways to find the number of CPU cores:

 This is how we can set Memory size and CPU count for a Vagrant machine in Linux.
 We can do more customization through Vagrantfile.
-I will publish more Vagrant tips in the days to come.
+We will publish more Vagrant tips in the days to come.
 Stay tuned!